keyteki/keyteki/README.md

 /power x - Allows you to set the power count of a card to x

+/discard x - Discards x cards at random from your hand

 ## Development

 The game uses mongodb as storage so you'll need that installed and running